COLOMBIA, Caquetá

 PUBLISHED JUNE.
 18, 2022 | CAQUETÁ, COLOMBIA

-When I arrived in Buenaventura, I discovered how large the city is.
+I took a small bus from Cali to Buenaventura with a company called Corredor del Pacífico (Rome2Rio).
+The office is located on the upper floor of the Cali main bus station.
+The bus journey took around 4 hours, passing through picturesque scenery.
+When arriving in Buenaventura, I discovered how large the city is.
 The majority of the residences were in slum areas, but the bus ended its journey at the city’s official station.
-It is essentially an island connected to the rest via a bridge.
-It seemed to be safe here, with the hotels, businesses, port, banks, and even a subway sandwich store.
-I’ll soon find the genuine safety situation here.
+A bridge connects the island to the rest of the city.
+With the presence of hotels, businesses, a port, banks, and even a subway sandwich store, the area appeared to be safe.
+I’ll soon discover the true level of safety here.

 Buenaventura city in Choco region known for the armed gang violance and drug smuggling.
 On the very West of the city there is a pretty good infrstructure with a good safety conditions.